tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jun 04 2007

-Barney Schaden (a 81-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Barney Schaden (a 81-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Barney Schaden sometimes preached his views to theists, but still felt afraid.
 Barney Schaden meditated to relieve stress and to calm his nerves.

 Barney Schaden used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.